socalledsound/nu-scripts/week1/pre-moodle/w1-v-12-16-I-HEART-REACT/w1-v13-IHEARTREACT-CRA-2-tour.md

 And this is a great example of declarative programming!

-We actually don't need to know much about what StrictMode is or what it does to leverage it's many tools, it will just sit there in the backgropund and let us know if we do something wrong.
+We actually don't need to know much about what StrictMode is or what it does to leverage it's many tools, it will just sit there in the background and let us know if we do something wrong.

 [SC]
 ReactDOM.render(